Hypersaki/Trashcan-Full-Detection/README.md

 4. Nano 33 ble (no date) docs.arduino.cc.
 Available at: https://docs.arduino.cc/hardware/nano-33-ble/ (Accessed: 09 May 2024).

 ## Declaration of Authorship
-I, Zhouyu Jiang, confirm that the work presented in this assessment is my own.
+I, ZHOUYU JIANG, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

 May 09, 2024

+Zhouyu Jiang

 Word count: 1534 (main text)